Sue Costello

-Costello wrote and stars in her one-woman show, "Minus 32 Million Words" and launched her own podcast, "The Kadoozie Kast with Sue Costello" in December 2012.
+Costello wrote and stars in her one-woman show, "Minus 32 Million Words" and launched her podcast, "The Kadoozie Kast with Sue Costello" in December 2012.

 In Watts, California, there is an official Sue Costello day on September 29.

 Costello was a frequent guest on the Jay Thomas Show, a radio show on SiriusXM Comedy Greats.

+Legal matters

+In April 2023, Costello filed a pro se lawsuit against Paramount Global, Inc. (formerly ViacomCBS) in the U.S. District Court for the Southern District of New York (Case No. 1:23-cv-01553), alleging fraudulent inducement, IP theft, RICO violations, and suppression related to a 2018 TV development deal.
+The suit claims CBS executives stole her comedy script idea during a pitch meeting, induced a fraudulent contract via misrepresentations, and used arbitration clauses and internal investigations to bury the claims amid the 2018 Les Moonves #MeToo scandals, which she alleges were a smokescreen for merger fraud.
+The case also invokes the Ending Forced Arbitration of Sexual Assault Act (EFAA, 9 U.S.C. § 402) to override arbitration, citing ongoing coercion as "continuing harassment."